GoodDollar/GoodContracts/docs/design_overview.md

 #### UBI

-A UBI scheme can be created by anyone and is designed to be used only one-time.
-A UBI scheme is proposed and then the users of the DAO vote for it (weighed by their reputation points), deciding which proposal they prefer.
-Once the decision is taken, the scheme will be eligble to start.
-The Controller then transfers the reserves from the Avatar to the UBI allowing the distribution.
+A UBI scheme can be created by anyone and submitted to GoodDollar Community.
+A UBI scheme is proposed and voted upon by users.
+Once a UBI scheme is implemented, the Controller transfers the alotted amounts from the reserves.

-Initially, when the UBI is created the start and end periods are given.
+When the UBI scheme is created, the author defines start and end periods.
 A bool, isActive, is set to false, making the policy ‘dormant’ until start() is called.
-Once the start() is called the UBI is active and the claiming process begins.
-First of all, the Reserve (Avatar) sends all its funds to the UBI contract, and the amount to mint indicated in the constructor is minted to the contract.
+Once start() is called the UBI is active and the claiming process begins.

+The Reserve (Avatar) sends all its funds to the UBI contract, and the GoodDollar to mint, indicated in the constructor, is minted to and sent to the contract.

 ![UBIstates](images/UBIStates.svg)

 *__Figure 3:__ The three states the UBI contract moves through*

-Then the distribution ratio is calculated and isActive is set to true, allowing users registered as claimers before the start period to claim UBI.
-Thereafter, their claiming status is updated in order to prevent multiple claiming by the same claimer and then the G$ are transferred to the claimers.
+Then, the distribution ratio is calculated and isActive is set to true, allowing users registered as claimers (before the start period) to claim UBI.
+After a successfull claim is registered, the users claimin status is updated in order to prevent multiple claims from the same address.

 ![UBIsequence](images/UBISequenceDiagram.svg)

 *__Figure 4:__ UBI claiming sequence diagram*

-Finally, the end() function needs to be called in order to terminate the contract.
-This can only be done after the end period has been reached.
-Similarly to the start() function, the end() functions can be called by whoever is willing to pay the costs in exchange for reputation points.
-When the scheme ends, it transfers any and all remaining funds back to the reserve, leaving the scheme empty and 'useless'
+Finally, the end() function is called, terminating the contract.
+This can only be done after the period has been exceeded.
+A deprecated scheme transfers all remaining funds back to the reserve.

+### Supporting Contracts

+A number of contracts are implemented to support the launch of the GoodDollar system.
+These contracts are implemented as 'schemes' and are subject to reputation voting by the community.

-### Sign-up bonus
+#### Sign-up bonus

-The sign-up bonus is a scheme that actually mints new tokens every time a user claims tokens.
-This can only be done once per-claimer, and only by verified claimers.
+The sign-up bonus scheme allocates an initial amount of GoodDollar to new users.

-### OneTimePayments
+#### OneTimePayments

-The OneTimePayments scheme takes care of allowing people who have GoodDollar to deposit some GoodDollar on a one-time payment address.
-Consequently, non-wallet holders will be able to withdraw the token automatically
+The OneTimePayments scheme allocates GoodDollar to new addresses.
+The private key or mnemonic phrase associated with the address will be send to a new email.

-### Identity
+#### Identity

-The identity scheme works as an access unit which allows admins to register and authenticate users.
-The identity defines who is eligible to claim UBI and counts the total number of people signed-up.
-The purpose of the Identity is solely to ensure that transactions performed are only done by users that have not been blacklisted, and that claims are only done by claimers.
+The Identity scheme manages the list of verified user addresses and blacklisted addresses.